Super Easy Curry – Down & Dirty Style!

 Use any vegetables you like together!
-Some of my favorites to go with curry are broccoli, cauliflower, carrots, cabbage, and mushrooms.
+Some of my favorites to go with curry are broccoli, cauliflower, carrots, cabbage, potatoes, and mushrooms.
+You can serve this over rice or rice pilaf to get fancy … or just serve it on its own and call it soup.

 - 1 Tblsp oil – any kind really